-To prevent runaway charges when no computational work is being done in a cloud environment, the VM will automatically pause when there is no web browser or kernel activity (notebooks only) for 30 minutes.
-Note that kernel activity will only prevent autopause for up to 24 hours and only for notebook analyses.
+To prevent runaway charges when no computational work is being done in a cloud environment, the virtual machine (VM) automatically pauses when there is no web browser or kernel activity (notebooks only) for 30 minutes.
+Note: Kernel activity only prevents autopause for up to 24 hours and only for notebook analyses.
 This article explains how autopause on Terra works by default, when you might want to override it, and how to manually override the default settings.

 Autopause (default) is based on browser inactivity.
 Browser inactivity includes:

 - Closing the browser tab that contains the still running Terra cloud environment

 - Closing your computer, which causes your laptop to go to sleep

 - If your laptop goes to sleep on its own (due to configuration settings)